Nikkei gains for 5th day; Fanuc, Komatsu advance

 "U.S. economic data continues to be solid.
 Consumer sentiment data slipped on Friday but factory output was steady.
 Confidence in the U.S. economy will push the Nikkei up to 10,200 even this week, although we will have to watch the housing data this week," said Fujio Ando, senior managing director at Chibagin Asset Management.

-Japan's securities subindex, up 1.8 percent, was the top sectoral performer on the main board on Monday, with Nomura Holdings (8604.T) gaining 2.2 percent and Daiwa Securities Group (8601.T) rising 1.7 percent.
+Japan's securities subindex .ISECU.T, up 1.8 percent, was the top sectoral performer on the main board on Monday, with Nomura Holdings (8604.T) gaining 2.2 percent and Daiwa Securities Group (8601.T) rising 1.7 percent.

 Marubeni Corp (8002.T) advanced 2.4 percent after report in the Nikkei business daily that the trading house and a Japanese state-sponsored fund will buy British wind power engineering company Seajacks International for about $850 million.